Runtime Policy Enforcement for AI Agents

 The policy might read:

 At runtime, when the agent proposes an action, the policy engine evaluates it in real-time.
-It checks the action type (T0, T1, etc.), consults the current state (how many updates this month?), and applies the rules.
+It checks the action's risk tier (low, medium, etc.), consults the current state (how many updates this month?), and applies the rules.
 If the action passes, it executes.
 If it requires approval, a request is sent to the appropriate humans with cryptographic proof of what is being approved.
 Once approvals are collected, the action executes.

-This is reactive governance.
-The system adapts to what the agent is actually trying to do, not just what its role permits.
+This is runtime, action-based governance.
+Enforcement happens before execution: the system adapts to what the agent is actually trying to do, not just what its role permits.

 Comparison to Competitors